 Yet only pages that appear on page one of Serps are worth further consideration.

 This is because GSC data is only collected when a searcher accesses the search page.

 Hence, the ranking distribution can not be accurately determined.

 They are too few users accessing the second or third page of results to provide a reliable evaluation.

-The GSC API counts and delivers keywords as a combination of keyword / term, URL, device and country.
+The Google Search Console Api counts and delivers keywords as a combination of keyword / term, Url, device and country.

-Terms like keywords not provided are delivered as 130 different combinations.
+Terms like keywords not provided are delivered in dozens of different combinations.

 In addition, average positions on GSC can be confusing.